A coherent categorification of the based ring of the lowest two-sided cell: Sheaves and categories

-As derived schemes will appear below with approximately the same frequency as their truncations, there is no notational savings to be had by adopting either the convention that all schemes are derived unless otherwise indicated, or the opposite convention.
-To match our convention about functors, we declare that in any case where a derived scheme and its classical truncation appears, the derived scheme will be without decoration, as will all classical schemes that appear without any derived enhancement.
+The case of quotient stacks is analogous; one must only keep track of equivariance.
+See \cite[Sections 8,9]{AG}.
+As derived schemes or stacks will appear below with approximately the same frequency as their truncations, there are no notational savings to be had by adopting either the convention that all schemes are derived unless otherwise indicated, or the opposite convention.
+To match our convention about functors, we declare that in any case where a derived stack and its classical truncation appears, the derived stack will be without decoration, as will all classical stacks that appear without any derived enhancement.